OhYash/KnowledgeDay/_posts/2020-11-02-psychedelics.md

 So, kids, lower the amount until you cross mid-adulthood ;-)

 ## Heroin
 Heroin is like salary.
 Heroin users instantly get a “rush,” and after a time, cannot experience any good feelings without it.
+This boy is usually taken via needle injection.
 Herion is a semi-synthetic substance that is extracted from the opium plant <sub><sup>(mm)</sup></sub>.

+A lot of people got their start by being prescribed a legal opioid painkiller, and then they crave for more.
+Well, who doesn't want to get rid of pain forever.
+That's what happens when they're OD'd (overdosed).
+8k-15k Americans die each year due to heroin overdose.

+## Cocaine
+This is a native nervous system simulant.
+Made from coca plant, cocaine is native to South America.
+The plant's leaves are green, but so are sugarcanes.
+Cocaine is sold as fine, white powder.
+Or also in form of crack rocks.
+Both have same chemical compositions and effects.
+But the latter being a rock causes stronger and faster flights, and longer too. <sub><sup>(not that it would make you last longer)</sup></sub>

 https://www.serenityatsummit.com/drug-addiction/top-10-addictive-illegal-drugs/#:~:text=1%20Crack%20Cocaine.%20Crack%2C%20also%20known%20as%20crack,Benzodiazepines.%20...%209%20Ecstasy.%20...%2010%20Marijuana.%20